jiins8/jiins8/README.md

 I love learning and continuously improving.

 Outside of coding, I enjoy working out to stay active and healthy.
-My favorite hobby is trying new food — I'm always excited to discover different cuisines and flavors.
+My favorite hobby is trying new food.
+I'm always excited to discover different cuisines and flavors.

 # My Stack
 ### 👨‍💻 Programming Languages